cheneych/UClub/README.md

-This is a website implemented by JAVA VAADIN 8
+This is a website implemented by Java Vaadin 8